August Eigruber: Early life and Nazi career

-Rise to power in Nazi state
+Career in the Nazi state

 After the Anschluss, he was appointed Landeshauptmann of Upper Austria on 14 March 1938.
-On 10 April he was elected as a member of the German Reichstag, representing Austria.
-On 1 June 1938, Eigruber joined the SA, with the rank of SA-Brigadeführer effective 12 March.
-On 25 July, he also joined the SS as a Standartenführer also with an effective date of 12 March.
+At the 10 April parliamentary election, he was elected as a deputy of the German Reichstag, representing the newly renamed Ostmark.
+On 1 June 1938, Eigruber joined the Sturmabteilung (SA), with the rank of SA-Brigadeführer effective 12 March.
+On 25 July, he also joined the Schutzstaffel (SS) as a Standartenführer also with an effective date of 12 March.
 On 22 May Adolf Hitler appointed him Gauleiter of Reichsgau Oberdonau.
 He thus united under his control the highest party and governmental offices in his jurisdiction.

 In September 1938, Gauleiter Eigruber attended the Reichsparteitag in Nuremberg.
 When Passau Nazis met at the Deutschmeister Inn, Eigruber joined his allies and reminisced about their venture during the Kampfjahre.

 He rose to the rank of SS-Brigadeführer in January 1939 and to SS-Gruppenführer in November 1940.
 On 1 April 1940, he was installed as Reichsstatthalter (Reich Governor) of Oberdonau.
 In July 1940, the Donau-Zeitung announced that August Eigruber would travel to Passau by ship.
 There, he would be ceremonially welcomed at City Hall, and attend the latest play by Hans Baumann.
 On 16 November 1942 came his appointment as Reich Defense Commissioner (Reichsverteidigungskommissar) for his Gau.
 On 21 June 1943, Eigruber was promoted to the rank of SS-Obergruppenführer.
 He was also made an SA-Obergruppenführer on 9 November 1943.

+In February 1945, 500 Soviet POWs escaped from Mauthausen.
+In response, SS soldiers, SA detachments, and Volkssturm men, who were acting on Eigruber's orders, hunted the POWs down in the Mühlviertler Hasenjagd.
+Nearly all of them were murdered.
+As for those who were captured, a witness said they heard Eigruber telling commandant Franz Ziereis that "All these pigs will have to be finished."

-Toward the end of the war, as US forces approached his capital at Linz, he proclaimed the city a "fortress" to be defended to the bitter end.
+Toward the end of the war, as U.S. forces approached his capital at Linz, he proclaimed the city a "fortress" to be defended to the bitter end.
+In April 1945, shortly before the arrival of U.S. forces, he ordered the mass executions of 42 resistance fighters.
 However, shortly after the beginning of the offensive on 5 May 1945, he fled and proclaimed Linz an open city.
 He managed to hide out using forged identification papers until 11 August 1945, but was arrested by US Army Counterintelligence, in Sankt Pankraz (a few miles south of Kirchdorf an der Krems).